Daisy0419/Telescope-Searching-Problem/README.md

 ```
 All required `.csv` results are stored in `results/recomputed_results`.

-### 4. Extensition Test
+## Extensition Test

-#### 4.1 Running a Single Algorithm (CLI) with Designates Data and Budget setting
+### 1 Running a Single Algorithm (CLI) with Designates Data and Budget setting

-We provide a lightweight CLI to run **one algorithm at a time** on a given instance.
-This is useful for quick checks, profiling, or ablation studies.
+We provide a CLI to run **one algorithm at a time** on a given instance.
+Again, if you don't have gurobi license, you won'y be able to run ILP algorithm

 ##### Usage